 Choosing the right questions for your survey

 Your customer satisfaction survey is only as good and effective as the questions it comprises.

-In fact, the kind of questions and the manner in which you ask them have a direct impact on the accuracy of customer responses.
+In fact, the kind of questions and the manner in which you ask them have a direct impact on the accuracy of customers’ survey responses.

 So, how do you go about framing questions for your survey?
-Knowing the different types of survey questions is something that will help you with this.
+Knowing the different types of customer satisfaction survey questions is something that will help you with this.

 As the name suggests, these questions come with binary answer choices as options.
 In other words, respondents have to choose either ‘yes’ or ‘no’ as an answer to these questions.